-Asia Pacific Network Information Centre (APNIC) is the Regional Internet Registry for the Asia Pacific Region
+APNIC (Asia Pacific Network Information Centre) is the Regional Internet Registry for the Asia Pacific region.

 Application Service Provider

-Entity who provides specific application(s) direct to the End User
+Entity that provides specific application(s) direct to the end user.

 Address space assigned for specific use within the Internet infrastructure of a network.
 Assignments can be made by LIRs to their customer’s network infrastructure or to the LIR’s own infrastructure.